 Glen Abbey Golf Club

 1333 Dorval Drive

 905-849-9700 ext.
 265

 Oakville, long known as “the home of the Canadian Open” is also home to the Canadian Golf Hall of Fame and Museum, located on the grounds of Glen Abbey Golf Course.
 The Canadian Golf Hall of Fame and Museum is a great way to celebrate the game of golf.
-From champions and championship to golf’s unique role in Canadian history, to the technical specifications of equipment manufacturing, the spectrum of golf is captured as you play a round.
-The Canadian Golf Hall of Fame celebrates the outstanding individuals of Canadian golf from players, both amateur and professional, to the builders, architects and others who have been fundamental to the evolution of the game in this country.
+From champions and championships, to golf’s unique role in Canadian history, to the technical specifications of equipment manufacturing, the spectrum of golf is captured as you tour the site.
+The Canadian Golf Hall of Fame celebrates the outstanding individuals of Canadian golf from players – both amateur and professional – to the builders, architects and others who have been fundamental to the evolution of the game in this country.
 Operated by Golf Canada, the Hall of Fame, museum and library are open to visitors to discover more about the game and the inductees.
 For more information, please visit www.cghf.org.

 Hours of operation:

 Weekends and holidays – through guided tours.
 Click here to book a guided tour.